 In your specific case, adding RAM could help extend the life of your SSD should you decide to leave the Page File on it.
-The base model Gateway SX2851-41 came loaded with 4GB of RAM, but you could double that to the max of 8GB for as little as $60.
+The base model Gateway SX2851-41 came loaded with 4GB of RAM, but you could double that to the max of 8GB for just a few well-spent bucks.

 In addition to giving your system a moderate speed boost, the extra RAM would also reduce the number of writes to the Page File.
 In fact, I just read a recent study that found that increasing system RAM from 4GB to 8GB reduces Page File writes by as much as 30%!

 My recommendation: Leave the Page File on the SSD and max out your RAM.

 Update from Braden: Thanks Rick!
 That’s the way I was leaning and I’m glad you think it’s a good idea.
 By the way, I bought the PC with the RAM already maxed out at 8 Gigs.
 Thanks again!

 Do you have a tech question of your own for Rick?
 Click here and send it in!